meilisearch/firestore-meilisearch/README.md

 **Details**: Use this extension to synchronize documents from a Cloud Firestore collection to a Meilisearch index.
 This allows you to use full-text search in your Cloud Firestore documents.

 This extension listens to each creation, update, or deletion of your documents to keep them in sync with your Meilisearch index.
-The data in Meilisearch is a mirror of your content in Cloud Firestore.
+This ensures that the data in Meilisearch is a mirror of your content in Cloud Firestore.
 You can then run queries on this mirrored dataset.

 Note that this extension only listens for changes to _documents_ in a specific collection, but not changes in any _subcollection_.
 However, you can install additional instances of this extension to listen to other collections in your Firestore database.